 The head monk had told us that a ferry back to Ouranopoli would depart from the port below Pavlou “just after sunrise.”
 Not wanting to miss our only chance of returning to civilization, we headed to the port immediately after waking up.
 A little while later we were joined by a small group of elderly pilgrims.

 As we waited, we explored small caves that had been carved out by millenia of erosion.
-The water looked like glass.
+Homer desrcibes the stormy waters of the Ionian Sea as being “wine dark,” but today the calm water looked like glass.
 On the horizon were the tops of distant islands.
 I imagined hopping in a trireme and exploring these distant shores.
-Despite its importance as a Christian monastic enclave, Athos has very pagan origins.
+Despite its importance as a Christian monastic enclave, Athos has pagan origins.
 Its name comes from a giant that Poseidon defeated and buried under the holy mountain.
 For centuries before the rise of Christianity pagan Greeks fought, traded, explored, and sacrificed to their pantheon of gods on these holy shores.
-The Christian presence here seems to echo an older and deeper sacredness that is connected to the peninsula’s water, earth, and natural life itself.
+The Christian presence here seems to echo an older and deeper sacredness connected to the peninsula’s water, earth, and natural life itself.